- 1 What is Microneedling?

 Scars from Acne, Surgery, or Other Trauma

 Acne scarring and other types of scars occur when the body lays down too much scar tissue while healing from trauma.
 Microneedling helps to break up the scar tissue that creates the firm, indented ice-pick and box-car scars, as well as raised and thick scars from trauma and surgery.
 The micro-damage created by the needles triggers the body to build new collagen and repair the skin.
-Results for scars are significantly improved when combined with PRP and Nanofat.

 What Are the Types and Brands of Microneedling?